 Et voilà!
 No more fashion faux pas in fabulous Paris!
 When you’re in town, keep a watchful eye at the supermarché, at the boulangerie, or even on the métro to check out the trends for yourself.
 Bon courage!

-Written by Maikka Piquemal for HiP Paris.
+Written by Maikka Piquemal for HIP Paris.
 Looking to travel?
-Check out Haven In for a fabulous vacation rental in Paris, France or Italy.
-Looking to rent long-term or buy in France or Italy?
+Check out Plum Guide and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
+Looking to rent long or short term, or buy in France?
 Ask us!
-We can connect you to our trusted providers for amazing service and rates.
+We can connect you to our trusted providers for amazing service and rates or click here.
+Looking to bring France home to you or to learn online or in person?
+Check out our marketplace shop and experiences.